-Based on a review of the research literature, this chapter has documented the scope, origins and reach of the notion of the bioeconomy.
-Moreover, the chapter has sought to deepen our understanding of the notion of the bioeconomy through the identification of three different visions of the bioeconomy.
-In sum, the chapter has sought to map the diverse grounds and perspectives in this field.
+Based on a review of the research literature, this paper has documented the scope, origins, and reach of the notion of the bioeconomy.
+Moreover, the paper has sought to deepen our understanding of the notion of the bioeconomy through the identification of three different visions of the bioeconomy.
+In sum, the paper has sought to map the diverse grounds and perspectives in this field.

-While the transition to the bioeconomy is often argued to play a key role in targeting grand challenges such as climate change, food security, health, industrial restructuring and energy security, the chapter has shown that the bioeconomy constitutes a young research field, although it is likely that the research covered in this analysis probably has been involved in related domains before, or in similar research under different headings, such as biotechnology.
-As opposed to former research on biotechnology as such, the more recent research on the bioeconomy seems to refer to a broader concept that encompasses several sectors spanning from health and the chemical industry, to agriculture, forestry and bioenergy.
-The chapter has shown how a range of different disciplines are involved in the knowledge production underpinning the emergence of the bioeconomy.
-This breadth reflects the generic characteristic and nature of the notion of the bioeconomy, natural and engineering sciences take up the most central role.
+While the transition to the bioeconomy is often argued to play a key role in targeting grand challenges such as climate change, food security, health, industrial restructuring, and energy security, the paper has shown that the bioeconomy constitutes a young research field, although it is likely that the research covered in this analysis probably has been involved in related domains before, or in similar research under different headings, such as biotechnology.
+As opposed to former research on biotechnology as such, the more recent research on the bioeconomy seems to refer to a broader concept that encompasses several sectors spanning from health and the chemical industry, to agriculture, forestry, and bioenergy.
+The paper has shown how a range of different disciplines are involved in the knowledge production underpinning the emergence of the bioeconomy.
+This breadth reflects the generic characteristic and nature of the notion of the bioeconomy.
+However, among the variety of disciplines researching the bioeconomy, natural and engineering sciences take up the most central role.

 With this in mind, it is perhaps not surprising that the literature review identified three visions of the bioeconomy, of which at least the first two appear to be significantly influenced by an engineering and natural sciences perspective.
-The bio-technology vision emphasises the importance of biotechnology research and the application and commercialisation of biotechnology in different sectors of the economy.
+The bio-technology vision emphasises the importance of bio-technology research and the application and commercialisation of bio-technology in different sectors of the economy.
 The bio-resource vision focuses on processing and upgrading of biological raw materials, as well as on the establishment of new value chains.
-Finally, the bio-ecology vision highlights sustainability and ecological processes that optimise the use of energy and nutrients, promote biodiversity and avoid monocultures and soil degradation.
+Finally, the bio-ecology vision highlights sustainability and ecological processes that optimise the use of energy and nutrients, promote biodiversity, and avoid monocultures and soil degradation.

-The perception of a bioeconomy also contains different objectives in terms of a focus on reducing waste-streams of bio-resources on the one hand, and developing new products and economic value chains based on existing wastestreams from bio-resources on the other.
+The perception of a bioeconomy also contains different objectives in terms of a focus on reducing waste-streams of bio-resources on the one hand, and developing new products and economic value chains based on existing waste-streams from bio-resources on the other.
 To the degree that there emerge new economic value chains surrounding biowaste, this may constitute a disincentive to reduce the amount of biowaste in the first place.
 These two objectives may thus constitute contrasting rationalities.
 Such opposing rationales reflect the diversity among policy areas involved and highlight the difficulty of speaking of horizontal policies across sectors or domains.
-However, at the same time, given the emphasis on engineering and the natural sciences, the bio-technology vision and the bio-resources vision overlap to some extent and may represent complementary strategies in terms of the possibility of applying biotechnology to bio-resources.
-In this sense it may be a viable strategy for countries and regions to possess both localised bio-resources and the technology to refine and upgrade these.
-Instead of exporting bioresources for upgrading elsewhere, domestic upgrading would ensure a higher value creation locally, in addition to expected synergies in terms of research and innovation.
+However, at the same time, given the emphasis on engineering and the natural sciences, the bio-technology vision and the bio-resources vision overlap to some extent and may represent complementary strategies in terms of the possibility of applying biotechnology to bio-resources and the technology to refine and upgrade these.
+Instead of exporting bio-resources for upgrading elsewhere, domestic upgrading would ensure a higher value creation locally, in addition to expected synergies in terms of research and innovation.